Patient Billing & Financial Resources

 You receiving a bill because insurance has paid or denied payment and it has been deemed that this balance is the patient’s responsibility.

-You can view and pay your bill online via Quick Pay or our Online Bill Pay systems.
+You can view and pay your bill online via Quick Pay or through the Patient Portal.

 Unfortunately, we do not offer additional discounts as we have already applied a discount based on our contract with your insurance or based upon our self-pay policies.
 We offer payment plan options.
 Please review our Financial Assistance Policies for additional assistance.